PavanRajugit/Screening_interview_questions/README.md

 - If you can’t relocate, state that respectfully

 ---

-## 🤝 Contributing

-Want to contribute?
-Amazing!

-1. Fork the repo
-2. Add a `.md` file in `/questions/` with:
-   - Question title
-   - Model answer (200–300 words)
-   - Insight bullet points
-3. Submit a pull request — I’ll review ASAP!

----

 ## 🤝 Easy Way to Contribute

 Want to improve this project?
 It’s simple!